Lucy Moss: Ratatouille: The TikTok Musical

 In December 2020, Lucy Moss directed Ratatouille: The TikTok Musical, which was pre-filmed and streamed as a virtual performance while most theaters remained closed during the COVID-19 pandemic.
 Premiering on New Year's Day 2021, the show raised a record $2 million for The Actors Fund, selling 350,000 tickets.
 According to producer Greg Nobile, he and writers Michael Breslin and Patrick Foley quickly agreed on Moss as their first choice for director.
 The show included the entire Broadway cast of Six, as an ensemble of "Rat Queens", and incorporated several tributes to Six.

 Prior to the broadcast, Moss told The New York Times that although the crowdsourced origins of Ratatouille the Musical had been "on the cutting edge of tech and the most Gen-Z thing in the world", its creators still aspired for it to be as much like a "classical musical" as possible, albeit "in the least theatrical space ever – online".
 She described her vision for the production as "a Zoom reading or an online concert that drank 20 Red Bulls and spit on the screen."

 Legally Blonde: The Musical

 On 16 March 2022, Lucy Moss was announced as director of a new production of Legally Blonde at the Regent's Park Open Air Theatre in London.
-The show features former Six cast member Courtney Bowman, who played Anne Boleyn on the West End, and will run from 13 May to 2 July.
+The show featured former Six cast member Courtney Bowman, who played Anne Boleyn on the West End, and ran from 13 May to 2 July.